Dr Andrea Hollomotz

 Lecturer in Disability and Crime

-I was particularly frustrated by the limited autonomy adult protection policies would grant to individuals concerned to be involved in their own safeguarding.
+I was particularly critical of safeguarding guidelines.
 This inspired my PhD, which sought to give a holistic explanation of the causes of ‘sexual vulnerability’ in adults with intellectual disability.
+I continue to be committed to research that has real world applicability.

-My current ESRC funded research project (Grant Ref: ES/L010534/1) compares two adapted sex offender treatment programs (ASOTPs) for men with intellectual disability, one in England and one in Switzerland.
+My current ESRC funded research project evaluates two adapted sex offender treatment programs for men with intellectual disability, one in England and one in Switzerland.
 It is bilingual and puts particular emphasis on knowledge exchange between the English and German speaking regions.

 My teaching focuses upon disability studies and crime, as well as social research methods.
 I contribute to team teaching on the level 1 Crime and Deviance module and the level 2 module Disability Studies: An Introduction.
 I furthermore give several guest lectures, including as part of the MA Disability Studies.